 - Manage your schedules using a built-in planner

-- Organize your class types and extracurricular activities using different labels.
+- Organise your class types and extracurricular activities using different labels.

 - Keep track of your homework and assignments

-- Organize your tasks and assignments by date, course, or priority or sort them into pending or completed
+- Organise your tasks and assignments by date, course, or priority or sort them into pending or completed

 - Work collaboratively on your assignments by adding people from your contacts